āŸµ hearthere āŸ¶

 • PostgreSQL consumes both RAM and CPU.

-For most small solutions, a CPU with a frequency of 2.4 - 2.6 GHz (2-4 core), 2 GB RAM, and 10 GB SSD is sufficient.
+For most small solutions, a CPU with a frequency of 2.4 - 2.6 GHz (2-4 core), 2 Gb RAM, and 10 Gb SSD is sufficient.

-The higher the frequency, the faster the calculations will be for the user.
+The higher the frequency, the faster the calculation will be for the user.
 The number of cores only affects the comfort of collaborative work for multiple users.
 The calculation of the operation result for the user always runs on one core.

 youtube

-Video on YouTube ⟹
+Video on YouTube āŸ¹

 Auto-installation on Ubuntu 24.04